-Add and subtract improper fractions and mixed numbers Fractional Thinking Use fractions in algebraic contexts Add and subtract simple algebraic fractions Summer 1 Lines and angles Constructing, measuring and using geometric notation.
+Add and subtract unit fractions with the same denominator Add and subtract fractions with the same denominator Understand and use equivalent fractions Add and subtract fractions with any denominator Add and subtract improper fractions and mixed numbers Fractional Thinking Use fractions in algebraic contexts Add and subtract simple algebraic fractions Summer 1 Lines and angles Constructing, measuring and using geometric notation.
 Developing geometric reasoning.
-Understand and use letter and labelling conventions including those for geometric figures Draw and measure line segments including geometric figures Understand angles as a measure of turn Classify angles Measure angles up to 180° Draw angles up to 180° Draw angles up to 180° Identify perpendicular and parallel lines Recognise types of triangles and quadrilaterals Use the appropriate equipment such as a protractor and a compass Draw and measure angles Begin to reason deductively in geometry.
-Clearly recognise the differences between perpendicular and parallel lines Using the appropriate tools, such as a compass, protractor, ruler to construct bisectors Recall and illustrate all properties of 2-d shapes, triangles and quadrilaterals Development of speaking and listening Sharing ideas through question and answering sessions Addressing misconceptions and making students aware that making mistakes is an integral part of the mathematical learning process Clear links to careers for each objective Using and applying the concepts taught to real life scenarios as part of cultural capital awareness
+Understand and use letter and labelling conventions including those for geometric figures Draw and measure line segments including geometric figures Understand angles as a measure of turn Use the appropriate equipment such as a protractor and a compass Draw and measure angles Begin to reason deductively in geometry.
+Clearly recognise the differences between perpendicular and parallel lines Development of speaking and listening Sharing ideas through question and answering sessions Addressing misconceptions and making students aware that making mistakes is an integral part of the mathematical learning process